chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 - media: Pause/play key, maybe a mute key.

 Image loading via ofSystemLoadDialog is fairly straightfoward.
 Will need to implement file checking (to make sure an image is passed in), but will do so later.

+Decided to add ofxDatGui to my project to help facilitate building the gui.

+To cut down on my includes in ofApp.h, I want to include ofxStk.h (which has all of the #includes in it), but for some reason there is an error with SKINItbl.h so it is commented out for the time being.

+There is a circular dependency with SKINItbl.h- it is already included in Skini.cpp.

+ofxDatGuiTimeGraph.h had a problem identifying PI (might have to do with ofxStk also declaring pi?) so it was manually coded in to fix it.